 Our net cash flow from operating activities and distributions of capital from unconsolidated entities for the six months ended June 30, 2009, totaled \$956.1 million.
 In addition, we had net borrowings from all of our debt financing and repayment activities in this period of \$100.7 million.
 These activities are further discussed below in "Financing and Debt."
-During the 2009 period we or the Operating Partnership also:
+During the 2009 period we also:

-- sold 40,250,000 shares of common stock resulting in total proceeds of \$1.6 billion, - paid stockholder dividends and unitholder distributions of \$66.2 million in cash and \$404.4 million in common stock and units, - paid preferred stock dividends and preferred unit distributions totaling \$21.4 million, - redeemed \$85.1 million aggregate liquidation preference of 7.75%/8% cumulative redeemable preferred units, - funded consolidated capital expenditures of \$239.7 million (these capital expenditures include development costs of \$101.1 million, renovation and expansion costs of \$111.5 million, and tenant costs and other operational capital expenditures of \$27.1 million), and - funded investments in unconsolidated entities of \$13.0 million.
+- issued 40,250,000 units to Simon Property and received proceeds from the issuance of \$1.6 billion in connection with Simon Property's issuance of shares of its common stock in two separate public offerings, - paid unitholder distributions of \$66.2 million in cash and \$404.4 million in units, - paid preferred unit distributions totaling \$21.4 million, - redeemed \$85.1 million aggregate liquidation preference of 7.75%/8% cumulative redeemable preferred units, - funded consolidated capital expenditures of \$239.7 million (these capital expenditures include development costs of \$101.1 million, renovation and expansion costs of \$111.5 million, and tenant costs and other operational capital expenditures of \$27.1 million), and - funded investments in unconsolidated entities of \$13.0 million.

-In general, we anticipate that cash generated from operations will be sufficient to meet operating expenses, monthly debt service, recurring capital expenditures, and the cash portion of distributions to stockholders necessary to maintain our REIT qualification for 2009.
+In general, we anticipate that cash generated from operations will be sufficient to meet operating expenses, monthly debt service, recurring capital expenditures, and the cash portion of distributions necessary to maintain Simon Property's REIT qualification for 2009.
 In addition, we expect to be able to obtain capital for nonrecurring capital expenditures, such as acquisitions, major building renovations and expansions, as well as for scheduled principal maturities on outstanding indebtedness, from excess cash generated from operations and working capital reserves, and from borrowings on our Credit Facility.